UniMath/agda-unimath/src/literature/1000plus-theorems.lagda.md

 ## Formalized theorems

-We order the theorems alphabetically and omit indefinite articles ("the").
+We order the theorems alphabetically and omit definite articles ("the").

 ### Bézout's lemma {#Q513028}